influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/administration/security.md

 Note that enabling HTTPS implies using the `https` protocol in connection URLs.

-Example 6 shows how this is done in the `kapacitor.conf` file.
+The following example shows how this is done in the `kapacitor.conf` file.

 **Example 6 &ndash; Enabling TLS in kapacitor.conf**